Glossary of Laser Eye Surgery Terms

 STRABISMUS OR SQUINT

-A new laser treatment for treating presbyopia, where the reading prescription changes due to age.
+A new laser eye treatment for treating presbyopia, where the reading prescription changes due to age.
 The procedure uses a different treatment profile to standard laser treatment in order to correct both eyes equally well for distance and near.
-At present, this treatment is only available for patients who are hyperopic (long-sighted)
+At present, this laser eye surgery is only available for patients who are hyperopic (long-sighted).